mitay-walle/com.mitay-walle.physics2d-debugger/README.md

-# Unity Physics Debug Draw 2D
+# Unity Physics 2D Debugger

 Instantly renders Unity's 2D physics colliders and joints as wireframes for rapid prototyping.
 The wireframe is viewable in both the editor and game view.